rats-endorsements-distribution/draft-howard-rats-coserv/draft-howard-rats-coserv.md

 It is expected that implementations might choose to store these different categories of artifacts in different top-level stores or database tables.
 Where this is the case, the `artifact-type` field serves to narrow the query down to the correct store or table.
 Even where this is not the case, the discriminator is useful as a filter for the consumer, resulting in an efficiency gain by avoiding the transfer of unwanted data items.

-### Profile

-In common with EAT and CoRIM, CoSERV supports the notion of profiles.
-As with EAT and CoRIM, profiles are a way to extend or specialize the structure of a generic CoSERV query in order to cater for a specific use case or environment.

-In a CoSERV query, the profile can be identified by either a Uniform Resource Identifier (URI) or an Object Identifier (OID).
-This convention is identical to how EAT profiles are identified using the `eat_profile` claim as described in {{Section 4.3.2 of -rats-eat}}.

 ### Environment Selector